 My story begins with a teenaged girl learning how to sew, cook, and plan meals in her high school home economics class.
 I realize now that it was called home economics for a good reason; the more you can do and make for yourself, the more you will have of exactly what you need and want, without lessening your abundance.
 I still have the sewing books my mother bought me then.
 The books have instructions for handicrafts, which I did not attempt to try until more than a decade later.

 “Take what you want and pay for it, says God.
 You can have anything you want, as long as you accept that there is a price and you will have to pay it.”

 Later in life, working five days a week in downtown Chicago, I found that I just did not have enough clothes.
 I spent countless evenings searching racks in department stores looking for something that: (1) fit me (2) looked good on me (3) I could afford to buy.
 Eventually, I remembered that I knew how to sew.

 I returned to sewing, starting with simple patterns and worked my way up to tailored suits.
 The suits were all for me.
 Around this time, my daughter had earned her Bachelor of Fine Arts degree in Fashion Design and Fashion Marketing.
 She was not pursuing fashion design as a career and as a result, she gave me one of her books.
-By reading the book and her tutelage, I was able to make patterns for myself.
+By reading the book and with her tutelage, I was able to make patterns for myself.

 When I was nearing the pinnacle of my sewing efforts, a life change happened; I retired from working downtown.
 I didn’t need to make tailored suits anymore.
 I put about half of my clothes in bins for charity.